SimonRess/academic-website/content/publication/was-it-worth-it-the-impact-of-the-minimum-wages-introduction-on-union-membership-of-employees/index.md

 ---
-title: "Was it worth it?
-The impact of the minimum wages' introduction on union membership of employees "
+title: Was it worth it?
+The impact of the minimum wages' introduction on union membership of employees (upcoming)
 subtitle: ""
 publication_types:
-  - "0"
+  - "2"
 authors:
   - admin
   - florian-spohr
-publication: Economic and Industrial Democracy (upcoming)
+publication: In *Economic and Industrial Democracy*
-publication_short: ""
+publication_short: In *EID*
 abstract: This contribution scrutinises how introducing a statutory minimum wage of EUR 8.50 per hour on January 1, 2015, impacted German employees’ decision towards a union membership.
 Based on representative data from the ‘Panel